 3. 6 Lessons from The Little Prince by The 416 Investor: I have always heard that The Little Prince by Antoine de Saint-Exupery is an amazing book and, after reading this post, it has moved to the top of my reading list.
 The blogger shares ideas on how the Prince explores the world and what we can learn from him and the people he meets along his journey.
 The post goes on to show how we can apply the key lessons from the book to our own journey.

 4. The Turtle and the Rabbit by Howinspiratick: The old tale redone with some great lessons and the ending got better and better.
 Let’s work together to create the best win-win situations!
-I think this ideas of this post would make a great point of interest for a leadership or collaboration workshop.
+I think the ideas of this post would make a great point of interest for a leadership or collaboration workshop.